Sarvam Thaala Mayam

 Sarvam Thaala Mayam is a 2019 Indian Tamil-language musical drama film written and directed by Rajiv Menon.
 The film stars G. V. Prakash Kumar and Aparna Balamurali, with a supporting cast including Nedumudi Venu, Vineeth, Kumaravel, Santha Dhananjayan, and Dhivyadharshini.
 The film has music composed by A. R. Rahman, cinematography by Ravi Yadav, and editing by Anthony.

-Returning to direction after 19 years, Menon makes a comeback with a film that is relevant, entertaining, and inspirational in parts.
+Menon makes a comeback, having directed his last film 19 years ago.
 The film released on 1 February 2019.
 The film was a box office success.